cclib/cclib.github.io/_sources/data_notes.txt

 optdone
 -------

-Flags whether a geometry optimization has completed.
-Currently this attribute is a single Boolean value, which is set to True when the final `atomcoords`_ represent a converged geometry optimization.
+Flags whether a geometry optimisation has completed.
+Currently this attribute is a single Boolean value, which is set to True when the final `atomcoords`_ represent a converged geometry optimisation.
 In the future, ``optdone`` will be a list that indexes which elements of `atomcoords`_ represent converged geometries.
 This functionality can be used starting from version 1.3, from the command line by passing the ``--future`` option to ``ccget``,

 .. code-block:: bash